 Unlike temp agencies, our program is not set up to find our clients jobs.
 Instead, we work with them and encourage them to get out on their own to visit businesses in person, fill out applications, and get the interviews, while assisting to remove barriers and connect them to resources as necessary.

 Also a topic in weekly Job Clubs, our clients work with us to create their own resumes and cover letters.
 We have a computer lab for our clients to use to make these documents and to search for jobs.
 If clients need some assistance learning to use a computer, they can enroll in our 8-week computer literacy program to help build their skills.
-We connect clients to resources they need in order to make their match.
+We connect clients to resources they need.

 Do you have more questions about the Workforce Development Program?
 Let us know what else you would like to know in the comments below.
 To sign up for orientation, call 412-464-4000.